DUNE/p3s/documents/README.md

 # P3S Documentation

 ---
+## If you are looking for the p3s introduction and tutorial...
+Please read the document "JOB.pdf" found in the pdf directory.

 ## What's in here?
 The *documents* folder contains definitive documentation for the protoDUNE prompt processing system (p3s).
 There are